erland/socialmusicdiscovery/prototypes/ClientRCP_maven/smd-rcp-client-plugin/ReadMe.txt

 1. Install and setup Eclipse for RCP developers as described above
-2. Install SWT Designer from update site: http://download.eclipse.org/windowbuilder/WB/release/R201106211200/3.7 You need at least the SWR designer and the WindowBuilder engine, but might just as well install it all.
+2. Install SWT Designer from update site: http://download.eclipse.org/windowbuilder/WB/release/R201106211200/3.7 You need at least the SWT designer and the WindowBuilder engine, but might just as well install it all.
    As of Eclipse 3.7, WindowBuilder is part of Eclipse (see more on http://www.eclipse.org/windowbuilder)
 3. Optional: install or refer to Eclipse examples:
    - RCP: